jdonkervliet/dedalov2/README.md

 http://dbpedia.org/ontology/label -| http://dbpedia.org/resource/Polar_Music
 ```

+[Using URI prefixes](#using-uri-prefixes) makes the output look better.
 To learn more about what the input and output means, please read  the [background section](#background).

 ### Advanced Features